Nima-Fr/TryHackMe/CTF_collection_Vol.1/README.md

 581695969015253365094191591547859387620042736036246486373595515576333693

 We are given a series of number and we have to decode it.
 I'm gonna make it short for you.
-I used the following python code to decode it.
+I used the following python code to decode it:

 ~~~py
 >>> n = 581695969015253365094191591547859387620042736036246486373595515576333693